GreptimeTeam/docs/docs/db-cloud-shared/tutorials/monitor-host-metrics/python-demo.md

 ### Example Application

-In this section, we will create a quick start demo and showcase the core code to collect host metrics and send them to Greptime.
+In this section, we will create a quick start demo and showcase the core code to collect host metrics and send them to GreptimeDB.
 The demo is based on [OTLP/HTTP](https://opentelemetry.io/).
-For reference, you can obtain the entire demo on [Github](https://github.com/GreptimeCloudStarters/quick-start-python).
+For reference, you can obtain the entire demo on [GitHub](https://github.com/GreptimeCloudStarters/quick-start-python).

 To begin, create a new directory named `quick-start-python` to house our project and create a new file named `requirements.txt` in the directory and add the following: